Arduino-CI/arduino_ci/README.md

   digitalWrite(myPin, HIGH);
   digitalWrite(myPin, HIGH);

+  // pin history is queued in case we want to analyze it later.
-  assertEqual(6, state->digitalPin[1].size());
+  // we expect 6 values in that queue. assertEqual(6, state->digitalPin[1].size());
   bool expected[6] = {LOW, HIGH, LOW, LOW, HIGH, HIGH};
   bool actual[6];

-  // move history queue into an array because at the moment, reading
+  // convert history queue into an array so we can verify it int numMoved = state->digitalPin[myPin].toArray(actual, 6);
-  // the history is destructive -- it's a linked-list queue.  this
-  // means that if toArray or hasElements fails, the queue will be in
-  // an unknown state and you should reset it before continuing with
-  // other tests
-  int numMoved = state->digitalPin[myPin].toArray(actual, 6);
   assertEqual(6, numMoved);